 Kauffman Center for the Performing Arts

-The audience of 1,800 enjoyed a pre-concert reception in the lobby of the Kauffman Center and post performance dinner with a stunning view of the Kauffman Center's North facade through floor to ceiling windows at the Kansas City Convention Center's Bartle Hall.
+The audience of 1,800 enjoyed a pre-concert reception in the lobby of the Kauffman Center and a post-performance dinner with a stunning view of the Kauffman Center's North facade through floor-to-ceiling windows at the Kansas City Convention Center's Bartle Hall.

-To cap off the Friday evening event, Baruch-Gayton collaborated with Quixotic Fusion to create a post-concert outdoor multi-media extravaganza combining large-scale projections and live performers.
+To cap off the Friday evening event, Baruch/Gayton engaged and collaborated with Quixotic Fusion to create a post-concert outdoor multi-media extravaganza combining 3D Mapping, large-scale projections and live performers.
 They also reached out to Kansas City’sT2+BackAlley Films to create unique post-concert indoor visual projections for both Friday and Saturday evenings.

 On Saturday, September 17, the Grand Opening of Helzberg Hall featured performances by world-renowned violinist Itzhak Perlman and Grammy Award-winning pianist/singer Diana Krall, both accompanied by the Kansas City Symphony.
 In addition, the 156-voice Kansas City Symphony Chorus performed both a capella and with the orchestra.
 And, in a stunning tribute to Kansas City’s jazz history, the symphony was joined by Kansas City's own internationally known jazz sax virtuoso Bobby Watson, who Baruch/Gayton commissioned to arrange an original work that was performed by a 17-piece American Jazz Museum jazz orchestra comprised of a diverse group of Kansas City musicians.